GitLab CI/CD job token

 To add a group or project to the allowlist:

-- Ensure the Limit access to this project toggle is enabled.
+4. Ensure the Authorized groups and projects toggle is enabled.
 Enabled by default in new projects.
 It is a security risk to disable this feature, so project maintainers or owners should keep this setting enabled at all times.

 You can also add a group or project to the allowlist with the API.